Cancel

 Box vs. SharePoint

-Box is ranked 4th in Enterprise Content Management with 10 reviews while SharePoint is ranked 1st in Enterprise Content Management with 17 reviews.
+Box is ranked 4th in Enterprise Content Management with 38 reviews while SharePoint is ranked 1st in Enterprise Content Management with 146 reviews.
 Box is rated 8.4, while SharePoint is rated 7.8.
-The top reviewer of Box writes "User-friendly, easy to navigate, and has helpful support".
-On the other hand, the top reviewer of SharePoint writes "Stable and scalable collaboration system; good for document and file sharing, and offers fast issue resolution from its support team".
-Box is most compared with Microsoft OneDrive, Citrix ShareFile, Office 365, IBM FileNet and Egnyte, whereas SharePoint is most compared with Citrix ShareFile, Microsoft OneDrive, Dropbox, WordPress and OpenText Documentum.
+The top reviewer of Box writes "Used for data storage and data collaboration, but its data security could be improved".
+On the other hand, the top reviewer of SharePoint writes "Good integrations, helps with collaboration, and increases visibility".
+Box is most compared with Microsoft OneDrive, Citrix ShareFile, Office 365, Egnyte and IBM FileNet, whereas SharePoint is most compared with Citrix ShareFile, Microsoft OneDrive, Dropbox, WordPress and OpenText Documentum.
 See our Box vs. SharePoint report.

 See our list of best Enterprise Content Management vendors.